 Jennifer is currently a Senior Vice President, Director at M Booth, an integrated marketing agency, and has nearly 25 years of experience building consumer brands across lifestyle categories including beauty, fashion, home and food.
 Brands that Jennifer has provided counsel for include Vaseline, St. Ives, JCPenney, Burlington, Canada Goose, Lands’ End, and Pier 1.
 Jennifer is responsible for developing strategic plans and creative platforms for her clients, as well as overseeing the team’s day-to-day activity and ongoing media efforts.
 She has developed numerous integrated brand equity building campaigns, launched dozens of new products and executed big and small special events for the media and consumers.
 Jennifer is a graduate of the University of Colorado at Boulder and studied international relations in Paris.

-Theresa (Cappellani) Botti, CPA - Board Member
+Theresa (Cappellani) Botti, CPA - Treasurer

 Theresa is currently a Manager in the Business Management Division - Private Client Services of BDO USA, LLP, a national accounting firm.
 She is a CPA with 15 years of public accounting experience.
 Her experience encompasses performing financial statement audit, review and compilation engagements, preparing and reviewing tax returns, as well as bookkeeping services.